blujedis/spawnmon/README.md

 // and run the above "electron" command we
 // initialized with "create".
 sm.add('react-app-rewired', 'start')
-  .setPinger('electron');
+  .onConnect('electron');

-// Again by using "create" for electron only
+// Again by calling .runnable(false) for electron only
-// the rollup and react-app-rewired will run here. sm.run();
+// rollup and react-app-rewired will run here with
+// electron firing up after the socket connects. sm.run();
 ```

-## Why Another Concurrently or Run-All?

-Main reason was to have something a little more focused on API use, solid Typescript typings and be able to easily run things after watch streams go stale or become idle.

-Other than that not a ton to be honest, in fact most of these task runners work about the same really.

-With a little luck, in the end the API for programmatic use might end up hair better.

 ## Docs